Our heartfelt gratitude to Sugarcube Studios, for bringing our guides to life – designing a map for us and creating such joyful imagery to go with it!

 Plastic shopping bags are a menace, but so too are those plastic produce bags for fruit and vege or the plastic bags often offered alongside bulk bins at bulk stores.
 You can avoid them by bringing your own bags or buying a set of reusable produce bags.
 You can get 100% organic cotton produce and/or bulk bin bags at New World Porirua, Lyttelton Ave, Porirua City.
 For an alternative to a plastic shopping bag, get 100% cotton bags at @cquisitions, North City Shopping Centre, 2 Titahi Bay Road, Porirua City

 Say “no straw thanks” next time you order a drink out and either use your mouth to drink, or get yourself a reusable metal straw instead.
-If you’re keen on a reusable metal straw, you can get them from @cquisitions, North City Shopping Centre, 2 Titahi Bay Road, Porirua City; and metal, bamboo and silicone straws at Countdown Porirua, corner Parumoana Street and Lyttelton Ave, Porirua City.
+If you’re keen on a reusable metal straw, you can get them from Bin Inn Porirua, Unit 4, 16 Parumoana Street, Porirua City; @cquisitions, North City Shopping Centre, 2 Titahi Bay Road, Porirua City; and metal, bamboo and silicone straws at Countdown Porirua, corner Parumoana Street and Lyttelton Ave, Porirua City.

 Alternatives to plastic cling wrap, plastic sandwich bags and tin foil